Riverfront Jazz

 The Crossing

-Surrounded by wetland allowed to flow below, with one leg each in upland soils, this narrow project starts at grade and slowly rises to the treetops of Lake Superior’s south shore
+Surrounded by wetlands allowed to flow below, with one leg each in upland soils, this narrow project starts at grade and slowly rises to the treetops of Lake Superior’s south shore.

 Midwest Hamptons

-Built in 1907 and disrespected in the 50’s, a stately home gets a refreshing new attitude and a casual confidence.
+Built in 1907 and disrespected in the ’50s, a stately home gets a refreshing new attitude and casual confidence.